Build vs Buy: Should You Build Your Own Payment Infrastructure?

 If you are still leaning toward building, make sure you have clarity on:

-Then compare that against time-to-market, opportunity cost and ongoing maintenance.
+Then compare that against the time-to-market, opportunity cost, and ongoing maintenance of a built solution.

 Buying Lets You Focus on Growth, Not Infrastructure